isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 The C-style layout emphasizes use in expressions and grammar, whereas the C++-style emphasizes types.
-The use in expressions argument doesn't hold for references.
+The use in expressions argument doesn’t hold for references.

 ##### Example